Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

        environment:
          # Environment specific configuration
          # The url where IPs of the bootstrap nodes can be found.
-         - CONCORDIUM_NODE_CONNECTION_BOOTSTRAP_NODES=bootstrap.mainnet.concordium.software:8888
+         - CONCORDIUM_NODE_CONNECTION_BOOTSTRAP_NODES=bootstrap.mainnet.concordium.com:8888
          # Where the genesis is located
          - CONCORDIUM_NODE_CONSENSUS_GENESIS_DATA_FILE=/mainnet-genesis.dat
-         # The url of the catchup file.
-This speeds up the catchup process.
-         - CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM=https://catchup.mainnet.concordium.software/blocks.idx

          # General node configuration Data and config directories (it's OK if they
          # are the same).
 This should match the volume mount below.
 If the location
          # of the mount inside the container is changed, then these should be
          # changed accordingly as well.
          - CONCORDIUM_NODE_DATA_DIR=/mnt/data
          - CONCORDIUM_NODE_CONFIG_DIR=/mnt/data

-         # The port on which the node will listen for incoming connections.
+         # port on which the node will listen for incoming connections.
 This is a
          # port inside the container.
 It is mapped to an external port by the port
          # mapping in the `ports` section below.
 If the internal and external ports
          # are going to be different then you should also set